-- 1. The 4-H members must be currently enrolled in the 4-H SpaceTech project to exhibit in this division. - 2.
+- 1. The 4-H members must be currently enrolled in the 4-H Unmanned Aerial Systems (UAS) project to exhibit in this division. - 2.
 Each exhibitor may enter one exhibit per class.
 Exhibit must have been completed during the current 4-H year. - 3.
-The information that accompanies the UASS must be limited to the 4-H SpaceTech Exhibit Information Form which is affixed to a 10" x 13" envelope.
+The information that accompanies the UAS must be limited to the 4-H UAS Exhibit Information Form which is affixed to a 10" x 13" envelope.
 This envelope should NOT be attached to the UAS.
-This may be downloaded from www.KansasSpaceTech.com.
-Any UAS exhibit not including this completed envelope will receive an automatic participation ribbon.g - 4.
-Exhibitor's name, county or district, age, and year(s) in project must be tagged or labeled in a prominent location on the exhibit, educational display, notebook, and/or poster. - 5.
-Unmanned Aerial Systems that include or depict weaponry of any kind will be disqualified. - 6.
-See the last section for full details about exhibiting posters, display boards and notebooks. - 7.
-If modifications are made to the exhibit, a page should be attached noting those modifications. - 8.
-If a safety violation is noted by the judges, superintendent, or other staff, the exhibitor's exhibit, at the judges' discretion, will receive a participation ribbon.
+This may be downloaded from www.STEM4KS.com.
+Any UAS exhibit not including this completed envelope will receive an automatic participation ribbon. - 4.
+Each exhibit MUST include a video of the youth operating their UAS.
+This allows judges to get a better understanding of the exhibit and allows the youth the opportunity to fully demonstrate their exhibit.
+The video should be no longer than 8 minutes and should be placed on the CD, DVD, USB drive, or similar. - 5.
+Exhibitor's name, county or district, age, and years(s) in project must be tagged or labeled in a prominent location on the exhibit, educational display, notebook, and/or poster. - 6.
+Unmanned Aerial Systems that include or depict weaponry of any kind will be disqualified. - 7.
+See the last section for full details about exhibiting posters, display boards and notebooks. - 8.
+If modifications are made to the exhibit a page should be attached noting those modifications. - 9.
+If a safety violation is noted by the judges, superintendent, or other staff, the exhibitor's exhibit, at the judges' discretion, will receive a participation ribbon. - 10.
+For exhibits "designed and constructed by the exhibitor" the UAS must not be a mere modification of an existing kit or plan.
+You may not exhibit a UAS that is purchased off the shelf in this class. - 11.
+For "practical application" exhibits, the exhibit must include the UAS, plus one or more of the following: video, notebook, poster, display board, etc. This class is separate from educational exhibits.
+A tangible use would be mapping Russian olive trees, eroded soils, and bindweed in fields, etc. There are also many other non-agricultural UAS uses that would be appropriate for this class.

-Division A - Junior, 7-13 years old
+Junior, 4-H age 7-8 years old